Documentation Index

 URL Encoding

-User-supplied values are properly encoded:
+User-supplied values are properly encoded:- Path segments: Use

-- Query parameters: Use reqwest’s
+helpers::encode_path_segment() - Query parameters: Use reqwest’s

-- Resource names: Use
+.query()builder - Resource names: Use

 helpers::validate_resource_name()

 All output — success, errors, and download metadata — is structured JSON.
-This ensures:
+This ensures:- Consistent parsing for AI agents and automation tools

 - Machine-readable error messages